idgregga7100/LMM_for_large_GWAS/README.md

 ### BOLT-LMM

-The test script can be used for either categorical or continuous phenotypes with no adjustment needed.
+The test script can be used for either categorical or continuous phenotypes.
 BOLT requires that phenotype files have a header row with the first two columns labeled FID and IID, and that categorical phenotypes are coded control=0 and case=1.

 Command to run with provided test data using nohup:
 ```